Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkGatewayDefaultSite.md

 ### -VirtualNetworkGateway
 Specifies an object reference to the virtual network gateway where the default site will be assigned.
-You can create an object reference to a virtual network gateway by using the **Get-AzureRmVirtualNetworkGateway** and specifying the name of the gateway.
+You can create an object reference to a virtual network gateway by using the **Get-AzVirtualNetworkGateway** and specifying the name of the gateway.
 The variable $VirtualGateway can then be used as the parameter value for the *VirtualNetworkGateway* parameter:

 ```yaml